harishcpu/Advanced-C-Programming/Assignments/README.md

-This folder contains some beginner C programs.
+This directory contains beginner level C programs, will be very useful for Beginners.